-The aim of this document is threefold.:
+The aim of this document is threefold:

-- Firstly, to facilitate deployment of ECC by completely specifying efficient, well-established, and well-understood public-key cryptographic schemes based on ECC. - Secondly, to encourage deployment of interoperable implementations of ECC by profiling existing standards like such as ANSI X9.62 [X9.62a], and WAP WTLS [WTLS], and draft standards like ANSI X9.63 [X9.63] and IEEE P1363 [1363][P1363], and recommendation NIST SP 800-56 [800-56A], but restricting the options allowed in these standards to increase the likelihood of interoperability and to ensure conformance with all as many standards as possible. - Thirdly, to help ensure ongoing detailed analysis of ECC by cryptographers by clearly, completely, and publicly specifying baseline techniques.
+- Firstly, to facilitate deployment of ECC by completely specifying efficient, well-established, and well-understood public-key cryptographic schemes based on ECC. - Secondly, to encourage deployment of interoperable implementations of ECC by profiling standards such as ANS X9.62 [X9.62a], WAP WTLS [WTLS], ANS X9.63 [X9.63] and IEEE 1363 [1363], and recommendation NIST SP 800-56 [800-56A], but restricting the options allowed in these standards to increase the likelihood of interoperability and to ensure conformance with as many standards as possible. - Thirdly, to help ensure ongoing detailed analysis of ECC by cryptographers by clearly, completely, and publicly specifying baseline techniques.